brito-joao/new_calc/README.md

 # Calculator

-This is a simple calculator application that allows you to perform basic arithmetic operations.
+This is a simple calculator application that allows you to perform basic operations.

 ## Features
 - Addition